with Microsoft Excel and PostgreSQL?

 Adds rows to the end of specific table.
 See the documentation

-Deletes a row or rows from a table.
+Insert a new row into a specified Excel worksheet.
 See the documentation

 The Microsoft Excel API on Pipedream allows you to automate spreadsheet tasks, manipulate data, and integrate Excel with other apps and services.
 Through Pipedream, you can create serverless workflows that react to events, perform operations on Excel files like reading, writing, updating cells, and managing worksheets.
 This API turns Excel into a powerful tool for data analysis, report generation, and task automation without manual intervention.